dennycd/lucene.js/README.md

 ## Lucene.js
-A Javascript Port of Apache Lucene Search Engine (Core).
+A Javascript Port of [Apache Lucene Core](https://lucene.apache.org/core/).
 Lucene.js is a javascript implementation of the popular apache lucene search engine core. you can use it as

 * a server-side javascript module running on Node.js
-* a js library run directly in the browser
+* a js library run directly in the client-side browser

-The API strictly follows that of the latest version of [Apache Lucene Core](https://lucene.apache.org/core/).
+Library features including

+* framework API conforming to the latest apache lucene core spec
+* pure javascript-based implementation with optional C++ node.js module addon
+* integrated networking module
+* indexing DB with efficient and scalable data structure format

 ## Roadmap